 The excitement that lies ahead will have to wait just a tiny bit longer

-When we set out on this road to OS X Helix, the only things we knew for sure was that if it was done properly, it was going to be a very long and difficult process.
+When we set out on this road to macOS, the only things we knew for sure was that if it was done properly, it was going to be a very long and difficult process.
 We made a commitment to do it that way, doing the difficult and often excruciatingly dull work first, saving the more exciting work for last.

 That’s where we stand right now.
 Aiming to ring out 2008 by releasing the fourth (and hopefully last) Preview Release of Helix Engine and Helix Client, we found ourselves tonight just a few days short of realizing that goal.
 While disappointing in light of the tremendous progress we madeincluding solving hundreds of problems in the last six monthswe are close enough that we can go to bed tonight with a feeling of accomplishment at what we were able to do in 2008 on a shoestring budget.
 But we can’t turn the page on the year without a couple of last minute announcements for the Helix community.